Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 Students decide to take temporary withdrawal for a range of reasons.
 These can include health, family, academic and financial concerns.

-They can advise on the temporary withdrawal process and look at the support available on campus, and in the local area, that could help you remain on your course.
-They will also explain the impact of temporary withdrawal on your funding, housing, personal life and your visa (if you have one).
+Student Advisors can advise on the temporary withdrawal process and look at the support available on campus, and in the local area, that could help you remain on your course.
+They will also explain the impact of temporary withdrawal on your funding, housing, personal life and direct you to International Advice if you hold a Student visa.

 Leaving university permanently

-The process of leaving is called permanent withdrawal.
+The process of leaving the University is called permanent withdrawal.

-You should also let your Academic Advisor know, as they will be providing you with a reference after you leave and may be able to support you if your issues are course- or study-related.
+You should also let your Academic Advisor (this is your Advisor in your School) know, as they will be providing you with a reference after you leave and may be able to support you if your issues are course- or study-related.

 Other sources of advice